 Trillium School | ||||||||||||||||||||

-Montessori schools, in Richmond Hill and nearby Vaughan and Scarborough, often have large mixed-age classes with high teacher-to-student ratios.
-They also tend to have lots of interaction, student-to-student teaching, and group and independent work.
+Montessori schools in Richmond Hill and nearby Vaughan and Scarborough often have large mixed-age classes with high teacher-to-student ratios.
+They also tend to encourage interaction, student-to-student teaching, and a mix of group and independent work.

-Below, the Montessori philosophy and teaching approach is discussed in more detail.
+Below, the Montessori philosophy and teaching approach are discussed in more detail.
 For more comprehensive coverage, see our main Montessori school guide.

-Student-centred: There's no set curriculum.
+Student-centred: There is no set curriculum.
 Students are free to move around the class, choose their own work, and determine the pace of their studies.
-This can make for a dynamic learning environment.
-Kids often choose work that’s engaging and stimulating, in this setting, which can give rise to a love of learning.
+This flexibility creates a dynamic learning environment and can foster a lifelong love of learning.

-Uninterrupted work time: Richmond Hill Montessori schools give kids lots of uninterrupted work time, especially at the elementary level.
-In many schools, they’re given at least one 3-hour, uninterrupted work period to focus on their chosen work, free of interruptions.
-Uninterrupted work periods are believed to improve children’s concentration, self-discipline, and work habits.
+Uninterrupted work time: Richmond Hill Montessori schools provide children with extended periods of uninterrupted work, especially at the elementary level.
+Many schools schedule at least one three-hour work period for focused, independent activity, which supports concentration, self-discipline, and productive work habits.

-Montessori schools tend to be student-driven.
-Teachers rarely, if ever, give long lectures do they class.
-Nor do they administer tests or grade work, except at the high school (and sometimes middle school) level.
-Rather, students often choose their own work, based on their interests and developmental levels.
+Montessori schools are student-driven.
+Teachers rarely deliver long lectures or administer formal tests, except at the high school (and sometimes middle school) level.
+Students often choose activities based on their interests and developmental levels.